OReyesMatte/MEDUSSA/README.md

 ### Figure Bayesian sampling of parameters

-Escherichia coli images and segmentations can be found in:
+- Escherichia coli images and segmentations can be found in the "Ecoli_segmentation.zip" file.
+It decompresses in three folders:
+  - Ecoli_GT: Ground-truth segmentations obtained with JFilament
+  - Ecoli_Omni: Segmentations obtained with Omnipose.
+Curated to remove spurious segmentations
+  - SingleCells: FM4-64 images of cells

+- Dataframe with measurements of single cells
+- Dataframe with sampled parameters
+- Notebook showing the over-estimation of the Omnipose-segmented masks, as well as the distribution of the sampled parameters with PYMC (Figures SX,SY)

 ### References